teracross/PropertyTaxAI/README.md

 Generated Code Disclaimer
 ---------------

-Some portions of this project's code are generated using Mistral LLM running locally with Ollama.
+Some portions of this project's code are generated using LLMs.